pupitetris/trans/README.md

   the deobfuscating functions present within the source code itself and run that for every invocation within the code to obtain the clear-text strings that replace the invocations.
-- If an &lt;infile&gt;.trans file is found, instructions are rendered to replace identifiers from the first column in the .trans file with the corresponding strings in the second column.
+- If a transfile is specified, instructions are rendered to replace identifiers from the first column in the .trans file with the corresponding strings in the second column.
 Hash comments and empty lines are ignored.
 Columns are separated by space-type characters per shell rules (one or more of SPC or TAB).
 This allows for discrete identifier replacement, since those names cannot be recovered automatically.
   - For convenience and to improve readability of this discrete translation file, the second column can be suffixed with